aakgn/PySQIF/docs/index.md

 ## Citing this project

-If you find PySQUID useful, please consider citing this project as:
+If you find SQUIDpy useful, please consider citing this project as:

 This will also help us secure future funding supporting the development of this software.

-If you do use PySQUID in a publication, please take a few minutes and let us know via email at [ali.akgunphys@gmail.com](ali.akgunphys@gmail.com).
-We would love to hear how PySQUID is being used as a research tool.
+If you do use SQUIDpy in a publication, please take a few minutes and let us know via email at [ali.akgunphys@gmail.com](ali.akgunphys@gmail.com).
+We would love to hear how SQUIDpy is being used as a research tool.

 ## Funding